Skip to content

 • Pegasus Scholarship, Inner Temple

-• Jonathan Brock QC Memorial Prize, Runner-up, LCLBA – “Forum non conveniens: Is Spiliada still fit for purpose or holed below the water-line?
+• Jonathan Brock KC Memorial Prize, Runner-up, LCLBA – “Forum non conveniens: Is Spiliada still fit for purpose or holed below the water-line?

 • International Professional and Legal Development Grant 2019, Bar Council